John Wood (English actor)

 In 2007, Wood was appointed a Commander of the Order of the British Empire in the Queen's New Year Honours List.
-Wood also appeared in WarGames, The Purple Rose of Cairo, Orlando, Shadowlands, The Madness of King George, Richard III, Sabrina, and Chocolat.

 Early life

-Wood was born on 5 July 1930 in Derbyshire.
+John Lamin Wood was born to Reginald and Norah (née Lamin) Wood on 5 July 1930 in Harpenden, Hertfordshire; he spent his early years there and in Derby.
 He was educated at Bedford School.
 He did his national service as a lieutenant with the Royal Artillery.
 During his time of service, he was invalided out after being accidentally shot in the back.
 Later during his service, he was almost killed during a Jeep accident.

-He studied law at Jesus College, Oxford where he was president of the Oxford University Dramatic Society.
+Wood studied law at Jesus College, Oxford, where he was president of the Oxford University Dramatic Society.
 He had seen John Gielgud as Angelo in Peter Brook's (1950) and Stratford-Upon-Avon production of Measure for Measure.
-After seeing the productions Wood stated, "and suddenly knew what I wanted to do".
+After seeing the productions, Wood stated "suddenly knew what I wanted to do".
 During the Mansfield College Gardens production of Twelfth Night he played the role of Malvolio alongside Maggie Smith starring as Viola.
 Oxford Mail described his performance as "looking as lean, lanky and statuesque as Don Quixote."

-He directed and starred in a student production of Richard III where he invited one of the leading critics of the time, Harold Hobson, to the performance.
+Wood directed and starred in a student production of Richard III where he invited one of the leading critics of the time, Harold Hobson, to the performance.
 He told Hobson that he would be "wanting in his duties" to ignore a Richard III that was "finer than Olivier's".
-Out of curiosity, Hobson went to the performance and reported that he had seen "something not to be missed."
-Hobson described Wood's performance saying, "He had a sardonic, amused condescension and visible superiority complex", and the critic foresaw "a considerable future".
+Out of curiosity, Hobson went to the performance and reported that he had seen "something not to be missed".
+Hobson said of Wood's performance: "He had a sardonic, amused condescension and visible superiority complex", and the critic foresaw "a considerable future".
 Wood graduated from Oxford in 1953.